Dress Code

 The Teacher or Director who sees an infraction can take the following steps:

-• the teacher will send a JE referral to parents and their Director.
+• The teacher will send a JE referral to parents and their Director.